CSCfi/Kielipankki-utilities/docs/corpus_publishing_tasklist.md

 After discovering a new resource that should be made available via Kielipankki, we need a list of the relevant tasks that must be completed.

+In case an already published resource has to be **un-published**, please follow these instructions [docs: howto unpublish a resource](https://github.com/CSCfi/Kielipankki-utilities/blob/master/docs/howto_unpublish_corpus.md).

 ### 1. For each new resource (or a new version of an existing resource), create an "Epic" issue on Jira.
    - Name the Epic as: